 The EM world also is benefiting from all the products and services that grow hand-in-hand with industrialization and development.
 The telecom and media sectors are prime examples of that.
 America Movil, headquartered in Mexico, is a regional provider of wireless services throughout all of Latin America.
 Vale, a Brazilian firm, provides a full suite of metals and mining products and services—not just in Brazil, but worldwide.

 A: Yes, and not just based on the recent growth in the market.
 EM economies represent 85% of the world’s population and 40% of the world’s annual GDP.
 So in terms of issuance trends and growth, we’re generally looking at economies that are growing on an annualized basis at 2% to 3% more than the developed world.
 EM GDP growth should continue to outpace that of the developed world, and we expect the EM corporate credit market to grow into the trillions over the course of the next few years.

 Nevertheless, the EM corporate credit sector is still a very underinvested asset class, and Western Asset believes that it is well-positioned to seek out the numerous opportunities that we expect the asset class to present over the medium term.

-For more information on Western Asset’s Emerging Market capabilities contact your Client Service Executive or visit our EM spotlight page.
+For more information on Western Asset’s Emerging Market capabilities contact your Client Service Executive.